WebAssembly/gc/proposals/gc/MVP.md

 * At the same time, runtime subtyping forms a linear hierarchy such that the relation can be checked efficiently using standard implementation techniques (the runtime subtype hierarchy is a tree-shaped graph).

 Note: RTT values correspond to type descriptors or "shape" objects as they exist in various engines.
 Moreover, runtime casts along the hierachy encoded in these values can be implemented in an engine efficiently by using well-known techniques such as including a vector of its (direct and indirect) super-RTTs in each RTT value (with itself as the last entry).
 The value `<n>` then denotes the length of this vector.
 A subtype check between two RTT values can be implemented as follows using such a representation.
 Assume RTT value v1 has static type `(rtt n1? $t1)` and v2 has type `(rtt n2? $t2)`.
 To check whether v1 denotes a sub-RTT of v2, first verify that `n1 >= n2` -- if both `n1` and `n2` are known statically, this can be performed at compile time; if either is not statically known, it has to be read from the respective RTT value dynamically, and `n1 >= n2` becomes a dynamic check.
 Then compare v2 to the n2-th entry in v1's supertype vector.
 If they are equal, v1 is a sub-RTT.
-In the case of actual casts, the static type of RTT v1 (taken from the  to cast) is not known at compile time, so `n1` is dynamic as well.
+In the case of actual casts, the static type of RTT v1 (obtained from the value to cast) is not known at compile time, so `n1` is dynamic as well.
-(Note that `$t2` and `$t2` are not relevant for the dynamic semantics, but merely for validation.)
+(Note that `$t1` and `$t2` are not relevant for the dynamic semantics, but merely for validation.)

 Example: Consider three types and corresponding RTTs:
 ```